yingkitw/granite-code-prompt/wca/WCA_chat_python_and_csharp.md

-# WCA Chat Command Cookbook - Python
+# WCA Chat Command Cookbook - Python and C#

 this repo target to share potential use case and prompt on granite-code models.